sequana/sequana/sequana/pipelines/chipseq/README.rst

 Each rule used in the pipeline may have a section in the configuration file.
 Here are the rules and their developer and user documentation.

-Here is a documented configuration file :download:`../sequana/pipelines/chipseq/config.yaml` to be used with the pipeline.
-Each rule used in the pipeline may have a section in the configuration file.
-Here are the rules and their developer and user documentation.

 FastQC